 Each day the stick of butter was consumed for breakfast with my coffee.
 I took my time and the stick lasted about 30 minutes each day.

+By the way, I had not run ‘distance’ in about four months.
+I definitely did not have a drop off in energy during the 5 day butter for breakfast testing.
 My energy level is something I was interested in testing but the MAIN reason I wanted to do this experiment?

 On the morning of the 5th day, before eating or drinking anything, soon after waking I performed an Overnight Fasting Blood Sugar test.
 I received a reading of 76 mg/dl, by anyone’s standard this is EXCELLENT!
 This is a normal blood sugar reading… for non-diabetics. :)